 Regularly clean the soleplate with a damp, non metallic washing up pad.
 For easier, non-corrosive cleaning of your iron's soleplate, use a damp sponge on the soleplate while it is still warm.

-If cleaning dirt off is an issue, use the stick which is made specifically for cleaning the Platinum soleplates.
+If cleaning dirt off is an issue, use the stick which is made specifically for cleaning the Durillium soleplates.

 • The stainless soleplate: